Grantee Guide

 Step 4: Complete your Project!

 - When your project is complete, submit your project on our Request Reimbursement form.
-The form will be open mid-August through November 30 for Fall 2024 grantees.
+The form will be open May 15 through July 15 for Spring 2025 grantees and Fall 2024 grantees with extensions.
 Grantees can request up to $400 in reimbursement for eligible expenses.
 Here’s what you’ll need:

 - Size of your project: You’ll need to estimate the size of your pollinator habitat in square feet or acres.